ajoberstar/gradle-git/README.md

 For details on the available methods/properties see the API docs of [Grgit](http://ajoberstar.org/grgit/docs/groovydoc/org/ajoberstar/grgit/Grgit.html).
-Examples of how to use each operation are provided.
+Examples of how to use each operation are provided there.

+### Authentication

+Grgit provides multiple ways to authenticate with remote repositories.
+If using hardcoded credentials, it is suggested to use the system properties rather than including them in the repository.

+See Grgit's [AuthConfig](http://ajoberstar.org/grgit/docs/groovydoc/org/ajoberstar/grgit/auth/AuthConfig.html) docs for information on the various authentication options.

+Methods that produce a `Grgit` instance, which includes `clone`, `init`, and `open`, all take a `Credentials` instance if you want to provide hardcoded credentials programmatically.

-## Using Github Pages
+## github-pages

 ```groovy
 apply plugin: 'github-pages'